 studies by Dr. Leslie Rescorla and colleagues from dozens

-of societies have analyzed tens of thousands of CBCLs from
+of societies have analyzed tens of thousands of CBCLs, C-TRFs,

-item scores for every pair of societies.
-Dr. Masha Ivanova
+between mean item scores for every pair of societies.
+Dr.

-and the same international team have tested the 2001 school-age
+Masha Ivanova and the same international team have tested

-(CFAs) on CBCLs, TRFs, and YSRs used in Dr. Rescorla's studies
+analyses (CFAs) on CBCLs, C-TRFs, TRFs, and YSRs used in

-analyzed were found to fit the 2001 syndrome structure.
+analyzed were found to fit the ASEBA syndrome structures.